Rights Assertions

 Resolution 09/15, passed at the 2009 All Ontario Chiefs Conference, mandated the Chiefs-in-Assembly to call for the immediate cessation of Ontario’s pan-Indigenous approach to health funding and services, and called on First Nations to cease participation in all pan-Indigenous processes related to health.

-Fourteen years later, the Governments of Canada and Ontario, through their various ministries and departments, consistently continue to use a pan-Indigenous approach to funding, programs, and services to First Nations and Treaty rights-holders across the province, failing to prioritize resource allocation to First Nations and Treaty rights-holders.
+The Governments of Canada and Ontario, through their various ministries and departments, consistently continue to use a pan-Indigenous approach to funding, programs, and services to First Nations and Treaty rights-holders across the province, failing to adequately prioritize resource allocation to First Nations and Treaty rights-holders.

 When governments apply a pan-Indigenous approach, First Nations are forced to compete with Métis and Inuit organizations for funding.
-This competitive environment exacerbates the effects of unequal funding processes that disproportionally impact Ontario region, which frequently does not receive funding commensurate to its needs or population size.
+This inequitable funding approach becomes even more difficult for First Nations when they are forced to compete with groups falsely claiming to be Indigenous.
+This competitive environment exacerbates the effects of unequal funding processes that disproportionally impact the Ontario region, which frequently does not receive funding commensurate to its needs or population size.

-The pan-Indigenous approach by the Governments of Canada and Ontario violates First Nations’ Inherent and Treaty rights to land and self-governance.
-It undermines First Nations’ responsibility to protect their lands and resources for the benefit of future generations in accordance with their values, traditions, laws, as well as nation-to-nation relations.
+The pan-Indigenous approach by the Governments of Canada and Ontario violates First Nations’ Inherent and Treaty rights to land and self-governance; and undermines First Nations’ responsibility to protect their lands and resources for the benefit of future generations in accordance with their values, traditions, laws, as well as nation-to-nation relations.

 As per Resolution 22/11A, passed at the Annual Chiefs Assembly in June 2022, the Chiefs of Ontario call on the Governments of Canada and Ontario to immediately cease its pan-Indigenous approach to funding, programs, and services, and develop First Nations-led approaches that are separate from those negotiated with the Métis and Inuit.
 The Chiefs of Ontario remain committed to this position by refusing to participate in engagement sessions and processes which take a pan-Indigenous approach and are not specific to First Nations rights and priorities.

-Métis groups in Ontario assert claims to territories covering almost the entire province.
-First Nations reject the legitimacy of these claims.
-These claims are not based in facts or history but are an attempt to create a history that never existed and one in which First Nations did not have jurisdiction in their own territories.
+Groups in Ontario claiming to be Métis assert claims to territories covering almost the entire province.
+First Nations reject the legitimacy of these claims as they are not based in facts or history.
+They are an attempt to invent a history that never existed and one in which First Nations did not have jurisdiction in their own territories.
 If legitimate cohesive historical groups existed within the territories of First Nations, First Nations would have recognized those groups through proper protocols and laws at the time.

-The modern claims made by the MNO have no basis in historical fact or the law – under either Canadian law or the inherent laws of First Nations in Ontario.
+The modern claims made by the MNO have no basis in historical fact or the law—under either Canadian law or the inherent laws of First Nations in Ontario.
+The Supreme Court has explained that rights-bearing Métis groups, in addition to being mixed-ancestry, developed their own customs and common way of life.
+There is no such evidence that any distinct cultures, languages or communities developed in First Nations’ territories in Ontario.

-It is unlawful for Ontario or Canada to ignore our rights and unextinguished jurisdiction over our territories and attempt to give away our rights to illegitimate groups.
+It is unlawful for Ontario or Canada to ignore First Nations rights and unextinguished jurisdiction over our territories and attempt to give away our rights to illegitimate groups.

 The MNO’s unfounded assertions do not entitle them to any proprietary interests to the Crown revenues derived from the natural resources from these territories, and they do not entitle the MNO to any substantive consultation.